How to Spot Elder Abuse

 What Are the Signs of Elder Abuse?

 Elder abuse can be both obvious and obscure.
-What’s more, some victims may lack the verbal or cognitive abilities to articulate misconduct; such may be the case for victims who suffer from dementia or diseases like Alzheimer’s.
+What’s more, some victims may lack the verbal or cognitive abilities to articulate misconduct.
+This may be the case for victims who suffer from dementia or diseases like Alzheimer’s.

 North Carolina makes clear the behaviors that constitute abuse, neglect, and exploitation.
 The definitions are as follows: